hujhax/austin-improv-wiki/Crack!.md

 ## Summary
 It was a two-act show, featuring short-form songs and scenes in act one, and then an improvised narrative musical in act two.

 The show debuted Thanksgiving weekend, 2009, and returned to SVT for a run of 6 shows in August, 2010.
+It also played [[The Out of Bounds Comedy Festival]] that year.

 ### Guests
 Each performance had a (human) guest for the night, while all the other performers improvised through modified sock puppets with rod armatures.
 Sometimes, larger puppets, such as full-body puppets, were used as well.